rabin-giri/rabin-giri.github.io/_pages/about.md

 ---
 permalink: /
+title: "👋 Hi, I'm Rabin Giri"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-# 👋 Hi, I'm Rabin Giri

 I’m a **Software Engineer** and **Co-founder** at [Paaila Technology](https://www.paailatechnology.com/), where I build intelligent systems that bridge hardware and software.

 ## 🛠️ Some Projects I’ve Worked On